WVU has a strong comprehensive

 receive aid listed above may qualify for financial aid through WVU's Student Financial Aid Office.

 A limited number of graduate assistantships are available to full-time students enrolled in the Ph.D. program in economics.
 These positions are awarded to academically outstanding students on a competitive basis, using prior academic background and performance and GRE scores as major criteria.
 Assistantship positions usually start in the fall of each year and conclude at the end of the spring term.
 The normal expectation is that assistantships will be renewed through a student's fourth year in the Ph.D. program.

-The application deadline to guarantee full consideration for an assistantship is March 1.
-Since applications for a graduate assistantship will only be considered after the applicant has been admitted to the graduate program, it is best that program admission credentials be submitted to the university by the end of January so that the Department of Economics receives materials from the central admissions office by March 1.
-Though we consider applications for admission and financial aid until all openings and financial resources are committed, most awards of graduate assistantships for the coming academic year are made during March.
+The application deadline to guarantee full consideration for an assistantship is February 1.
+Since applications for a graduate assistantship will only be considered after the applicant has been admitted to the graduate program, it is best that program admission credentials be submitted to the university by the middle of January so that the Department of Economics receives materials from the central admissions office by February 1.
+Though we consider applications for admission and financial aid until all openings and financial resources are committed, most awards of graduate assistantships for the coming academic year will be made during February.

 WVU now requires international Graduate Assistants to pass a "Speak Test" before they are allowed contact with undergraduate students.
 Even for research assistants effective communication is important.
 For these reasons, the Department of Economics requires all Graduate Assistants to pass the Speak Test by May of their first year as a condition for renewal of the Graduate Assistantship.
 Every Graduate Assistant will have at least three chances during the year to pass the test.
 Generally, evidence of proficiency in spoken English will be considered a plus, but will not be a requirement of initial Graduate Assistantship awards.

 A graduate assistant works 20 hours per week assisting a faculty member in teaching or research efforts.
 Some graduate assistants may be assigned to teach selected undergraduate courses.